Log on

 Recognizability & Having a Fixed Reference

 The meter aims to be preset based rather than being freely customizable.
 This may seem like a sad limitation, but the idea is that, if you visit someone else who are also using this meter, you will immediately be able to recognize which display mode is used without first going through the whole preferences section.
-A bit like how many sound studios keep a pair of NS-10 speakers around.
-It's not because they're good, but rather that every studio technician knows them.
+A bit like how many sound studios keep a pair of NS-10 speakers around because "everyone knows them".

 Simplicity